 A Theater Themed Wedding

-As a wedding photographer who used to work in musical theatre in a former life (I used to work as a singer/actrice, musical theater dramaturg and even was a musical theatre producer) I have a soft spot for weddings that take place in a theater and weddings that are theater themed.
+As a wedding photographer who used to work in musical theatre in what seems a lifetime ago (I used to work as a singer/actrice, musical theater dramaturg and even was a musical theatre producer) I have a soft spot for weddings that take place in a theater and weddings that are theater themed.
+So here are my tips for a theater themed wedding:

 Theater themed wedding decor tips